 a little history…

-It’s a reclamation project of the Bonini family and was once the pride of the Caproni industrial empire, which fell apart after WWII.
+The hotel is a reclamation project of the Bonini family, and was once the pride of the Caproni industrial empire, which fell apart after WWII.
 But you can get the full blurb about the place online, or better yet, from the pamphlet at the hotel.

 English is a brutally unforgiving second language.
 And, for some English-speaking folks, it’s also a brutally unforgiving first language.
 So absolutely no points were deducted for an imperfect translation.
 On the contrary, add half a star for making my already lovely day that much better.